ePages-de/git-workshop/README.md

 # Git Workshop Materials

-This prepository contains the source code for Git workshop materials.
+This repository contains the source code for Git workshop materials.

 ## Dependencies